How to Write a Resume for Notion

 Culture & Values

-What Notion Looks For
+What Does Notion Look For in a Resume?

 Key Principles

-Experience building flexible, user-empowering products (block editors, no-code tools, knowledge systems)
+Experience building flexible, user-empowering products — block editors, no-code tools, knowledge systems

-ATS Keywords for Notion
+What ATS Keywords Should You Use for a Notion Resume?

 Must Include